A first look into the carbon footprint of federated learning: Introduction

-The datacenters that enable DL research and commercial operations are not often accompanied by visual signs of pollution.
-In a few isolated cases, they are even powered by environmentally friendly energy sources.
-Yet, in aggregate, they are still responsible for an increasingly significant carbon footprint.
-Each year they use $200$ terawatt-hours (TWh), which is more than the national electricity consumption of some countries, representing $0.3 \%$ of global carbon emissions \citep{nature}.
-In comparison, the entire information and communications technology ecosystem accounts for only $2 \%$.
-To put this issue in a more human perspective, each person on average on the planet is responsible for $5$ tonnes ($11,023$ lbs) of emitted CO$_2$-equivalents (CO$_2$e) per year \citep{nlp}, while training a large Natural Language Processing (NLP) transformer model with neural architecture search may produce $284$ ($626,155$ lbs) tonnes of CO$_2$e \citep{nlp}.
+The data centers that enable DL research and commercial operations are not often accompanied by visual signs of pollution.
+In a few isolated cases, they are even powered by environmentally friendly energy sources \citep{googledatacentre,AWS}.
+Still, they are responsible for an increasingly significant carbon footprint.
+Each year data centers use $200$ terawatt-hours (TWh), which is more than the national electricity consumption of some countries, representing $0.3 \%$ of global carbon emissions \citep{nature,andrae2015global}.
+In comparison, the entire information and communications technology ecosystem accounts for $2 \%$.
+To put this issue in a more human perspective, each person on average on the planet is responsible for $5$ tonnes of emitted CO$_2$-equivalents (CO$_2$e) per year \citep{nlp}, while training a large Natural Language Processing (NLP) transformer model with neural architecture search may produce $284$ tonnes of CO$_2$e \citep{nlp}.
+Even for smaller deep neural networks and routine research experiments, \cite{parcollet21_interspeech} demonstrated that the training process necessary to create a state-of-the-art speech recognizer could produce more than $0.1$ tonnes of CO$_2$e with consumer-grade hardware.
+Even though the number refers to one of the largest ML models, given the increasing interest in Large Language Models (LLM), it is likely that this trend will continue and possibly expand to tasks besides NLP.
+Understanding the carbon footprint of ML training will play a paramount role in allowing people to develop more carbon-efficient models and hardware, making the emission more transparent, and choosing renewable energy where possible.